How to build a design career without an interior design degree. What no one will tell you

 NKBA certification or courses

-Veronica is a great source for information and has done amazing things in her own career!
+The Design Paradigm is the only comprehensive hybrid one on one and group coaching program for interior designers looking to master the art of pricing, positioning and the profitability of a win/win creative design firm.
 The NKBA has online seminars and other self study and while I think there is far more experience you need to tackle kitchens and baths- this is a great place to start if you are brand new.

 2. Go on any factory visits you can- furniture, appliances, plumbing